SamIAm10/Hospital-General-Information-Data/README.md

-# Hospital General Information Data
+# Hospital Information Data Utility
 A Java program that calculates and displays various hospital data in a simple GUI.

 There are multiple classes for handling different functions.
 Data is extracted from a data file and used to calculate other statistics.